Biohazardous Waste Management

 Surgical specimens, Excised tissue & organs

 Most regulated medical waste (RMW) can be disposed of by placing the bag or sharps container into one of the biowaste toters that are located in autoclave rooms throughout the research facilities.
 This waste must be placed in a red or orange bag, labeled with a biohazard symbol.
 Furthermore, it is imperative that that the bag is secured at the top and does not have any holes or projections that will cause imminent puncture.
-EH&S will routinely check these waste areas and replace full ones as necessary; if all toters in your area are full, return your waste to secondary containment and contact us for assistance.
+The waste areas will be routinely checked and toters will be replaced as necessary; if all toters in your area are full, return your waste to secondary containment and contact us for assistance.

 Pathological waste is typically processed by Department of Comparative Medicine (DCM) staff following disposal by the researchers within the RRF.
 Labs that generate this waste outside of the DCM must submit a “Pathological/Trace Chemotherapeutic Waste Pick-Up Request”.
 Allow 1-3 business days for pick-up.